mackkv/mackkv.github.io/_pages/about.md

 I am a PhD student and research assisstant in the <a href="https://cosine.clarkson.edu/">CoSiNe Lab</a> at Clarkson University.
 My focus is on various topics in Machine Learning, Signal Processing, and Communications.
 I have also worked on engineering education projects, with a focus on using mobile apps as tools for learning.
 This site is still a work in progress, and is being updated incrimentally to include projects that I have worked on, and works that can be found publicly.

-Some Quick Examples of My Work
+Some Quick Examples of My Interests and Work
 ======

 .gif of kmeans algorithm converging to its final solution.
 The kmeans algorithm is a popularly used machine learning method.